alexfornuto/docs/docs/email/mx-backup.md

 ### Cron

 Setting up Cron is actually quite simple.
-Open the editor with
+Open the editor with.

-    `crontab -e`
+    crontab -e

-if you have never opened Cron before it will prompt you to pick the editor you want to use.
+If you have never opened Cron before it will prompt you to pick the editor you want to use.
 Pick the one you prefer and then add the following at the end of the file.

 {: .file-excerpt}
+crontab
 :   ~~~
     * 0 * * * sh /path-to-where-you-put-the-script
     ~~~

 This entry into the cron configuration file will execute the shell script every day at midnight.
 That way you will have a daily backup of all your email accounts.

 {: .caution}
 >
 > imapsync should not be seen as a two way sync tool.
 It only copies all the emails that are new to it from the first server to the second server.
 Everything else is ignored.
-Alternatives to this are listed on [imapsyncs github page](https://github.com/imapsync/imapsync).
+Alternatives to this are listed on [imapsync's Github page](https://github.com/imapsync/imapsync).